 While there might seem to be lots of gray area between the two, the Fair Debt Collection Practices Act provides definitions and clarity.
 The Fair Credit Reporting Act also offers guidelines for creditors and debtors alike.

 As part of the pre-judgment process, our lawyers review credit applications and similar types of contractual credit documents.
 As part of the collection process, our attorneys frequently draft promissory notes, confessions of judgment, deeds of trust, UCC security agreements, notes and other evidences of indebtedness.
 For post-judgment collections, we domesticate foreign (out of state) judgments, and doggedly pursue collection on money judgments issued by a court.

 At HSC, we deal primarily with creditors in commercial collection matters, but we are also versed in consumer collections.
-Besides civil litigation to collect past due accounts, our lawyers are active in the three bankruptcy courts in North Carolina.
+Besides civil litigation to collect past due accounts, our lawyers are active in pursuing creditors rights in the three bankruptcy courts in North Carolina.
 Nan Hannah is admitted to practice before the Fourth Circuit Court of Appeals and before the Supreme Court of the United States.
 Nan Hannah and Chad Cochran are experienced serving as court-appointed receivers.

 Our firm provides extensive experience in advising clients on commercial credit matters, from the drafting or updating of credit documents such as credit applications and guaranties, through the litigation necessary to obtain a judgment and into and through the post-judgment collection process.

 We are dogged in our pursuit of recovery of past due balances owed to our clients, but always mindful of the cost/benefit analysis when it comes to how much is owed and what it will cost to collect.
 Counseling clients as to options, working with clients to determine the best course of action and communicating with clients throughout the process, HSC strives to collaborate with clients to reach the best result possible.